pens/rgb.sh/_posts/2025-07-08-photo-organization.md

 ### Metadata

 {% include svg src="blog/linux-photo/metadata_flow.svg" cap="The flow of metadata through my setup.
-Edges show when metadata is synchronized between sources.
-The digiKam database is the source of truth." %}
+Edges show when metadata is synchronized between sources.<br>digiKam is my choice of digital asset manager, and darktable is what I use for editing RAW photos.
+The digiKam database is the source of truth for metadata." %}

 The above diagram would differ across different photo programs and their configurations, but is likely to be of a similar structure in any case.
 Ultimately, most programs are going to have their own internal databases to store metadata on top of that located in files and their sidecars.